jicekonemo/BlandBox/README.md

-# Slarmoo's Box
+# BlandBox

-Slarmoo's Box is an online tool for sketching and sharing instrumental music.
+BlandBox is a boring tool for sketching and sharing instrumental music.
+Oh yeah, it's also online.
-You can find it [here](https://github.com/slarmoo/slarmoosbox/).
+You can Slarmoo's Box, its better predecessor [here](https://github.com/slarmoo/slarmoosbox/).
-It is a modification of [Ultrabox](https://ultraabox.github.io), which is a modification of [JummBox](https://github.com/jummbus/jummbox), which inturn is a modification of the [original BeepBox](https://beepbox.co).
+Slarmoo's Box is a modification of [Ultrabox](https://ultraabox.github.io), which is a modification of [JummBox](https://github.com/jummbus/jummbox), which inturn is a modification of the [original BeepBox](https://beepbox.co).
+Which is a modification of... nothing, since it's the original.

 Slarmoo's Box is a mod of Ultrabox that aims to advance Beepbox's capabilities.
 Feel free to contribute!
+BlandBox, however, isn't any better than Slarmoo's Box - probably worse, in fact - so if you want to contribute, redirect yourself to Slarmoo's Box.

 All song data is packaged into the URL at the top of your browser.
 When you make